Dish cleaning guide

 Dish soap, dishwasher detergent, bottle wash, rinse aids, and tablets solve different problems.
 Comparing them as one group produces weak recommendations.

-A stronger guide starts with the use case, then checks source evidence, label clarity, and repeat-use concerns.
+A stronger guide starts with the use case, then checks sources, label clarity, and repeat-use concerns.

 Why exact matching matters around dishes

 A brand may sell several scents, concentrations, and formats.
-The source citation and Amazon ASIN need to point to the exact product before a public recommendation appears.
+The source link and Amazon ASIN need to point to the exact product before a recommendation appears.

 That exact-match rule is especially important for baby bottles, pacifiers, lunch containers, and daily dish routines.